San Francisco with Kids: 12 Top Things to Do

 Address: 221 Fourth Street, San Francisco, California

 The Walt Disney Family Museum is dedicated to the life story and creative works of Walt Disney.
-This museum occupies two historic buildings in the Presidio, one of California's national parks, which was formerly the most important US Army base on the West Coast.
 With 40,000 square feet of exhibition space, the museum has several galleries that showcase the biography of Walt Disney, from early childhood mementos and drawings to his work as an animator.
 Other exhibits display original artwork from the Hollywood years (1923 to 1928) such as the first-known drawing of Mickey Mouse.
-The museum also discusses the highlights of Walt Disney's career, his internationally successful productions of Snow White, Bambi, Pinocchio, and Fantasia.
-Special temporary exhibits profile other creative artists, like Maurice Sendak and Salvador Dalí.
-Kids will love the Little Open Studio, where they can create collages, paint the night sky, or create animal portraits after being inspired by the museum's exhibits.

-Address: 104 Montgomery Street, The Presidio of San Francisco, California
+Address: 104 Montgomery Street in the Presidio, San Francisco, California

 Address: 50 Stow Lake Drive E, San Francisco, California